Make your data accessible to ArcGIS Server

 Store data in a shared directory

 Another way to make your data available to all GIS server machines is to use the operating system tools to share the directory in which the data is stored.
-Shared directories are commonly referred to with Universal Naming Convention (UNC) paths, which contain the name of the server (for example, \\myServer\data).
-When you use UNC paths to reference your data, all GIS server machines will look to the correct machine for the data.
+Shared network directories are commonly referred to with NFS mounted folders, which contain the name of the server (for example, /net/myserver/opt/local/data).
+When you use NFS paths to reference your data, all GIS server machines will look to the correct machine for the data.

-If you store your GIS resources in shared directories, remember that all data source paths within the resource must also use UNC paths or relative paths.
-For example, if your map document contains layers from three feature classes, the paths to those feature classes must be UNC or relative paths.
+If you store your GIS resources in shared directories, remember that all data source paths within the resource must also use NFS paths or relative paths.
+For example, if your map document contains layers from three feature classes, the paths to those feature classes must be NFS or relative paths.